alkacon/opencms-docker/README.md

 ### Image variant with Tomcat

 Up to OpenCms 16.0 the image used Tomcat as servlet container.
-For OpenCms 17.0 it is still possible to use Tomcat, but the image is not provided on Docker Hub.
+For OpenCms 17.0 and later it is still possible to use Tomcat, but the image is not provided on Docker Hub.

 You can build the image using the compose file under `compose/build-tomcat/docker-compose.yml`.